Summer 2017 wraps up another successful session and we had an amazing time!

 - 93 students attended from 20 different US states including Hawaii

-- There were alsomany international students from countries including
+- International students came from countries including:

 - Puerto Rico

 - This is the second summer session for 25% of the students

 - 20% of Berkshire attendees enrolled in the Full Year Program

 - 55 CIP team members supported the students during the two-week programs

 - 75% of parents rated this year's programs with a 4 or 5 star (out of 5 stars)